data-apis/dataframe-api/spec/purpose_and_scope.md

 Implementation details of the dataframes and execution of operations.
 This includes:

 - How data is represented and stored (whether the data is in memory, disk, distributed)
-- Expectations on when the execution is happening (in an eager or lazy way), other than `DataFrame.persist`
+- Expectations on when the execution is happening (in an eager or lazy way) (see `execution model` for some caveats)
 - Other execution details